backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 3. Select the **On** button in the Stimulator Panel.
 Observe the volunteer's hand.
 Look for the twitch contractions affecting the thumb and fingers.
 Have the volunteer describe the effects he/she is experiencing.

 4. Make small adjustments by moving the bar around the wrist and examine the effect.
 Locate the position giving the largest twitches.
-You can turn the isolated stimulator off at any time by selectingthe **off** button in the Stimulator Panel.
+You can turn the isolated stimulator off at any time by selecting the **off** button in the Stimulator Panel.
 When the volunteer feels a slight tingle in the thumb, they are in the right area for the next part of the exercise.

     - ***Note:** If nothing happens, you may need to increase the stimulus amplitude (current) to observe a twitch.
 Increase the amplitude in the Stimulator Panel Start at 6 mA and increase to 12 mA in 1 mA increments if necessary.*